leebenson/conform/README.md

 Use it for names, e-mail addresses, URL slugs, or any other form field where formatting matters.

 Conform doesn't attempt any kind of validation on your fields.
-Check out [govalidator](https://github.com/asaskevich/govalidator) for a slew of common validation funcs, or [validator](https://github.com/go-playground/validator) which is an flexible swiss-army knife for validating pretty much any kind of data you can imagine.
+Check out [govalidator](https://github.com/asaskevich/govalidator) for a slew of common validation funcs, or [validator](https://github.com/go-playground/validator) which is an uber-flexible swiss-army knife for validating pretty much any kind of data you can imagine.
 Both have struct tag syntax and can be used with conform.

 ## How to use